MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/set-up-compliance-boundaries.md

 Keep the following things in mind when searching and exporting content in multi-geo environments.

 - The **Region** parameter doesn't control searches of Exchange mailboxes.
-All data centers will be searched when you search mailboxes.
+All datacenters will be searched when you search mailboxes.
 To limit the scope of which Exchange mailboxes are searched, use the **Filters** parameter when creating or changing a search permissions filter.

 - If it's necessary for an eDiscovery Manager to search across multiple SharePoint regions, you need to create a different user account for that eDiscovery manager to use in the search permissions filter to specify the region where the SharePoint sites or OneDrive accounts are located.
 For more information about setting this up, see the "Searching for content in a SharePoint Multi-Geo environment" section in [Content Search](content-search.md#searching-for-content-in-a-sharepoint-multi-geo-environment).

-- When searching for content in SharePoint and OneDrive, the **Region** parameter directs searches to either the main or satellite location where the eDiscovery manager will conduct eDiscovery investigations.
+- When searching for content in SharePoint and OneDrive, the **Region** parameter directs searches to either the primary or satellite location where the eDiscovery manager will conduct eDiscovery investigations.
 If an eDiscovery manager searches SharePoint and OneDrive sites outside of the region that's specified in the search permissions filter, no search results are returned.

 - When exporting search results, content from all content locations (including Exchange, Skype for Business, SharePoint, OneDrive, and other services that you can search by using the Content Search tool) are uploaded to the Azure Storage location in the datacenter that's specified by the **Region** parameter.
 This helps organizations stay within compliance by not allowing content to be exported across controlled borders.
-If no region is specified in the search permissions filter, content is uploaded to the organization's default region.
+If no region is specified in the search permissions filter, content is uploaded to the organization's primary datacenter.

 - You can edit an existing search permissions filter to add or change the region by running the following command: